 For a detailed read, you may visit Microsoft.

-The standard resolution process or general quick fixes include:
+The standard resolution process for fixing Windows Upgrade errors include:

 - Verify at least 16 GB of free space is available

 - Run Windows Update